hyopjs/hyop/README.md

 ```
 [//]: @formatter:on

-If you have a module dedicated to hyop exports, you can use `import * as some_hyops` to assign the hyop exports to the hyop function.
+A module dedicated to hyop exports allows `import * as some_hyops`.
+Allowing passing all the hyop exports to the hyop function.

 index.browser.ts
 ```ts